fyellin/PuzzleSolver/README.md

 The latter probably shouldn't be used for clues longer than length 6.

-#### Non-standard clues and subclassing
+#### Non-standard clues
+The code normally assumes that clues start at the indicated `base_location` and that across clues move right (increasing the second index of the location) and that down clues move down (increasing the first index).

-If your grid is not actually a rectangle or your clues go into the grid in an unusual way, you can subclass `Clue`.
+If your grid is not actually a rectangle or your clues go into the grid in an unusual way, you can specify the exact grid locations of each clue by passing the keyword-only `locations` argument.

-The code assumes that across clues start at the indicated location and move right (increasing the second index of the location),
+The clue will go precisely into the locations indicated by the value of the argument.
-and that down clues start at the indicated location and move down (increasing the first index).
-If your puzzle has different rules, you should subclass `Clue` and override the method `generate_location_list` to generate the list of locations.

-TODO: Verify length?
-Verify first element is base_location?
+If you use this argument, the `length` and `base_location` arguments passed to the `Clue` constructor must be specified (as required arguments) but will be ignored.
+The base location of the clue will use the first element of `locations` as the length of `locations` will be the length of the clue.
+The value of `clue.is_across` will be whatever is passed to the constructor, but its value is otherwise ignored.

-### The clue list
+### The solvers

-A `ClueList` gathers together a set of clues and creates information about them as a set.

-For the `EquationSolver`, there is a convenience function that lets you copy and paste the equations from the puzzle and directly generate a clue list.

-In general, you create a `ClueList` by passing the initializer a list of the puzzle's clues.

-    clue_list = ClueList(sequence_of_clues)

-#### Subclassing ClueList

-There are a few reasons to subclass `ClueList`:
+### Constraints

+A constraint lets you specify a relationship between clues.
+You specify a constraint by indicating the clues that it applies to, and a predicate that applies to those clues.

+For example:

+`solver.add_constraint(('d1', 'd3'), lambda x, y: int(y) % int(x) == 0)`

+indicates that d3 must be a multiple of d1.
+The second argument must be a function (or lambda) that takes as many arguments as there were clues specified.
+The function is called with the arguments in the same order as specified in the first argument.

+For the `ConstraintSolver` each constraint must specify at least two clues.
+(Constraints on a single clue should be handled by the generator).
+The constraint is checked when all but one of the clues has been assigned a value.

+For the `EauationSolver`, each constraint must specify one or more clues.
+The constraint is handled when all the clues have been assigned a value.

+## Solving crossword puzzles

+### Common methods and overrides of both solvers
+There are two solvers, `EquationSolver` and `ConstraintSolver`, but they share many features.
+You will want to use one of these solvers, or construct a subclass of one of them.

+Both solvers take as the first argument of their constructor a sequence of `Clue`s, which are the clues to solve.

+Among the methods shared by the two solvers that you may want to override:

+* `get_allowed_regexp(self, location)`
-* In most puzzles, the first digit of an answer cannot be zero.
+In most puzzles, any location that is the first digit of an answer cannot be zero.
-In some puzzles, there may be further constraints.
-    * The user can override `is_zero_allowed(location)` if there are alternative constraints.
-The default implementation returns `True` when the location is not the starting location of any clue.

-    * Some puzzles may have other constraints on digits.
+Some puzzles may have more stringent restrictions.
-The user can override `get_allowed_regexp(location)` to indicate the allowable values.
+You can override `get_allowed_regexp(location)` to indicate the allowable values.
-The default implementation calls `is_zero_allowed(location)` above and returns either `"."` or `"[^0]"`, respectively, on a `true` or `false` result, respectively.
+The default implementation returns `'[^0]'` if `self.is_starting_location(location)` and `'.'` otherwise.
 Any appropriate regexp that matches at most a single character is allowed.

-* `ClueList` is responsible for printing the grid once a solution has been found.
+* `draw_grid(self, ...)`
 The default implementation of `draw_grid` just calls the `DrawGrid` utility with the arguments it has been passed.
 By overriding this method, the user can intervene and modify the arguments before calling `super().draw_grid(...)`.

-Among some examples for overriding `draw_grid` are:
+Some examples of this are:
     * Replacing the digits in the result with the letters of a key word
     * Adding shading to the grid
     * Changing the location of thick bars.

+* `check_solution(self, ...)`
+This method is called when the solver has found a tentative solution.
+The default implementation simply returns `True`, but additional puzzle-specific verification that is not easy to otherwise specify can be performed here.
+The `EquationSolver` and `ConstraintSolver` versions of this function take slightly different arguments.

+* `show_solution(self, ...)` is called when `check_solution()` returns `True`.
+It prints out the values of the variables and draws the filled-in grid.
+Users can augment or replace this behaviour.
+The `EquationSolver` and `ConstraintSolver` versions of this function take slightly different arguments.

 #### Verification of the grid.

-`ClueList` contains three very important verification functions:
+The solvers contains three very important verification functions:

-* `clue_list.verify_is_180_symmetric`:
+* `verify_is_180_symmetric(self)`:
 The grid should look the same when it is rotated 180°.
 The method throws an assertion error if that is not the case.

-* `clue_list.verify_is_four_fold_symmetric`:
+* `verify_is_four_fold_symmetric(self)`:
 The grid should look the same if it is rotated either 90° or 180°.
 The method throws an assertion error if that is not the case.

-* `clue_list.verify_is_vertically_symmetric`:
+* `verify_is_vertically_symmetric(self)`:
 The grid should look the same in a mirror as it does normally.

 When first creating a grid, it is highly recommended that you write:

-    clue_list = ....
-    clue_list.plot_board({})
+    solver = MySolver(clue_list, ....)
+    solver.plot_board({})
     # replace the next line with whatever symmetry is appropriate
-    clue_list.verify_is_180_symmetric()
+    solver.verify_is_180_symmetric()

 It is extremely easy to make a mistake when describing the grid.
 Asking Python to show you a picture of the empty board and to verify that it has the symmetry you expect is sure to save you a lot of grief.

-## Solving crossword puzzles

 ### The equation solver